HttpsOlly/game-of-life/README.md

 I will use a Map.

-Map uses [`key`, `value`] pairs.
+Map uses (`key`, `value`) pairs.
 To uniquely store a Cell each `key` needs to be unique.
-The uniqueness can be obtained from the Cell `x` and `y` properties, but to differentiate between `(0,1)` and `(1,0)` it needs a hash.
+The uniqueness can be obtained from the Cell `x` and `y` properties, but to differentiate between `(0,1)` and `(1,0)` it needs a calculated hash that distinguishes between `x` and `y`.
 I will follow other approaches on the internet to multiply the properties by small prime numbers and add together to make a hash.

 Here's an entity relationship diagram showing a bit more detail. `Life` has one `Map` which has zero or more `Cell`.
 A `Cell` identifies itself by holding its `x` and `y` properties, and surfaces a `hashCode()` method based on a calculation on those properties.